sidk/sidk.github.io/_posts/2020-03-17-5-mistakes-web-developers-should-avoid-when-using-jwts-for-authentication.md

 permalink: /5-mistakes-web-developers-should-avoid-when-using-jwts-for-authentication/
 classic-editor-remember:
   - classic-editor
-cta_content_placement:
-  - below
-sharing_disabled:
-  - "1"
 categories:
   - Security
 ---
-This list is for you if:

-  * You care about keeping your users safe and wonder what the best practices for web app authentication are.
-  * You&#8217;re using or going to use JWTs (JSON Web Tokens) to perform authentication in your application.

-When it comes to security, a &#8220;working&#8221; system unfortunately does not guarantee your users&#8217; safety.
-This can be true regardless of the &#8220;thing&#8221; you&#8217;re using to build your authentication system, JWTs or otherwise.

 JWTs have received and continue to receive a lot of positive and negative attention over the last few years.
 The pro-JWT camp touts benefits like statelessness, portability, a convenient interface and so on.
 The anti-JWT camp says JWT is a kitchen sink of crypto formats and maximizes the number of things that can go wrong.

 `¯\_(ツ)_/¯`

 In this post, I&#8217;ll take a pragmatic approach and attempt to draw up a list of mistakes that can be made when using JWTs for authentication, while trying my best not to make any value judgements.
 Think of this as a checklist to go through as you&#8217;re building authentication.
-Note that some of the items in this list apply regardless of if you&#8217;re using JWTs or not, and some are specific to JWTs.
+Note that some of the items in this list apply regardless of if you&#8217;re using JWTs, and some are specific to JWTs.

 Note: To keep this article short, the scenarios I&#8217;m going to focus on all involve a front-end (run on a browser), user-facing application communicating with one or more servers to perform authentication.